Stakeholder engagement and material themes

-Within the agreement BAM also endorses the need for fair negotiations with national trade unions and acknowledges that corruption, bribery and anti-competitive behaviour are not acceptable.
+Within the agreement, BAM also endorses the need for fair negotiations with national trade unions and acknowledges that corruption, bribery and anti-competitive behaviour are not acceptable.
 BAM is committed to achieving social justice and sustainable development in its activities with its trading partners, subcontractors and suppliers.
-In that regard, BAM and BWI will work together to ensure that the following social criteria are effectively applied:
+In that regard, BAM and BWI are working together to ensure that the following social criteria are effectively applied:

 - A ban on forced labour;

 - The right to equality and diversity in terms of ethnicity, race, gender, religion, political affiliation, nationality or other distinguishing characteristics;